ncuskey/FWG5/fantasy-world-generator/README.md

 - Adjust terrain generation parameters
 - Modify visual appearance
 - Change the map size (in the code)
+- For a larger or smaller map, edit the `mapWidth` and `mapHeight` constants at the top of `WorldGenerator.js`.
+The SVG will remain fully responsive.
 - Add new feature types
 - Implement additional algorithms